 - Horizontal milling machines are an excellent choice for specific complex projects, such as manufacturing scalpels and diagnostic imaging equipment for the medical industry.

-- Drilling, tapping and boring on the horizontal plane.
+- Drilling, tapping, and boring on the horizontal plane.

 Choosing between Vertical and Horizontal